Let us help you make the most of your visit to Canada’s biggest city with this list of the best things to do in Toronto!

 However, this is not the case with Toronto!

-The city has just as many lush green spaces as it does shiny skyscrapers.
+The city has just as many lush green spaces as it does shiny skyscrapers, with High Park being the most popular park.

-High Park spans 161 hectares with a mix of walking trails, nature parks, ponds, cultural sites, sports grounds, and even a swimming pool giving you a huge amount of things to do in Toronto just in one place.
+High Park spans 161 hectares with a mix of walking trails, nature parks, ponds, cultural sites, sports grounds, and even a swimming pool.
+Visiting High Park gives you a huge amount of things to do in Toronto just in one place.

 Located in the Trinity Bellwoods neighbourhood, a park with the same name is a great place to go for a run, take the dog for a walk or find a bench to sit and look out over the city to the CN Tower.